whamcloud/Online-Help/docs/Install_Guide/ig_ch_12_installing_updates.md

     i.e., force a fresh reload of the updated dashboard.

-5. With the updated release of Integrated Manager for Lustre software installed at the manager server, a notification is displayed on the Servers page that an update is available for installation on managed servers.
+5. With the updated release of Integrated Manager for Lustre software installed on the manager server, a notification is displayed on the Servers page that an update is available for installation on managed servers.
 On the **Servers** page, click **Install Updates**.